Best Time to Inject Retatrutide: Complete Injection Guide

 - Hold the needle in place for a full 6–10 seconds after the click to avoid leakage

-- If using a lyophilized vial, you'll need to reconstitute before injecting — see our how to reconstitute retatrutide
+- If using a lyophilized vial, reconstitute before injecting — see the how to reconstitute retatrutide guide

 What You'll Need Before Your First Injection